PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves unbound-input layout repair out of the lowerer into one Torch/TensorFlow-free `unbound_input_layout` owner.
-Its DEQUANTIZE, RESHAPE/SHAPE/SPLIT, and MUL-alias families share one differential `ModelIRGraphIndex`; a graph without an issue builds no index.
-One candidate snapshot retains consumer identity while indexed insertions shift graph positions, and later source selection observes the updated producer index.
-The lowerer preserves its report dictionary and performs shape reconciliation with the maintained index.
-Five sequential repairs, MUL fan-out, nearest-source selection, protected mixed fan-out, and complete former behavior are characterized exactly.
+The latest implementation unit moves inverse-Transpose cleanup around DEQUANTIZE-(RELU/RELU6)-QUANTIZE chains out of the lowerer into one Torch/ TensorFlow-free `quantized_activation` owner.
+One differential `ModelIRGraphIndex` supplies candidate and linear-consumer lookup, indexed edge updates, and batch removal of both Transposes without rebuilding consumers after a match.
+Graphs without Transposes build no index.
+Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior are preserved across multiple RELU and RELU6 matches.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.